iterorganization/imas-python/README.md

 Create a PulseFile.
 This creates an empty PulseFile with the specified backend.
 This _will_ overwrite pulsefiles with the same path.
-This does need an access layer, PyMAS does not provide one out of the box currently.
+This does need an access layer, IMASPy does not provide one out of the box currently.
 ``` python
 from imas_entry._libs.imasdef import *
 input_user_or_path = <path to pulsefiles, for example your username>